dewski/kss-rails/README.md

 end
 ```

-Mount the engine within your `config/routes.rb` file.
-It's recommended to limit it to only the development environment as demonstrated below.
+Mount the engine within your routes file.
+It's recommended you limit it to only the development environment as demonstrated below.

 ```ruby
 Example::Application.routes.draw do